HEnquist/camilladsp/README.md

 If the "check" flag is given, the program will exit after checking the configuration file.
 Use this if you only want to verify that the configuration is ok, and not start any processing.

 To enable the websocket server, provide a port number with the `-p` option.
 Leave it out, or give 0 to disable.

+By default the websocket server binds to the address 127.0.0.1 which means it's only accessible locally.
+If it should be also available to remote machines, give the IP address of the interface where it should be available with the `-a` option.
+Giving 0.0.0.0 will bind to all interfaces.

 If the "wait" flag, `-w` is given, CamillaDSP will start the websocket server and wait for a configuration to be uploaded.
 Then the config file argument must be left out.